cbos/cbos.github.io/content/posts/20231124-blog-observability-with-grafana-faro/index.md

 5. With the configurations done you can locally run `hugo server` and just open your own page.
 This will send the collector.
 When you run locally the `environment` will be `development`.
 In the build process to prepare for production it is common to set environment to `production`, that is automatically picked up by this module.
-So the data send from the prodution site is marked as production.
+So the data send from the production site is marked as production.
 That helps to make a distinction between local development and production.

 6. To each page the partial is added, it will automatically inject the observability code.
 If there are pages which you don't want to get observability signals from, you can add this to a page: